I’m continuing my patient Q&A series of posts and today is questions & answers post #3, which is on platelet-rich plasma, also known as PRP.

 It is often also injected for orthopedic applications such as into joints.

 Data for many applications like these are not clear as to benefit.
-You can find papers pointing to possible small benefit if you want or you an find papers indicating no benefit.
+You can find papers pointing to possible small benefit if you want or you can find papers indicating no benefit.
+Update: the newest study I’ve found now in July 2021 found no benefit of PRP For Achilles tendon issues (for which it is often sold) and the patients who got the PRP actually fared worse initially.

 What is in this article